cydriclopez/pgsql-query-json/README.md

 :pgstart
 postgres14

+# Now that Postgresql is up, let's connect to it with "psql"
 user1@penguin:~/Projects/github/pgsql-query-json/src/docker$
 :psql

 psql (14.5 (Debian 14.5-1.pgdg110+1))
 Type "help" for help.

+# You are now inside the Postgresql docker container.
 # Try query the Postgresql version.
-It works!
 postgres=# select version();
                                                            version
 -----------------------------------------------------------------------------------------------------------------------------
  PostgreSQL 14.5 (Debian 14.5-1.pgdg110+1) on x86_64-pc-linux-gnu, compiled by gcc (Debian 10.2.1-6) 10.2.1 20210110, 64-bit
 (1 row)

+# The query "select version();" works!
-# Exit out of Postgresql
+# For now let's exit out of Postgresql.
 postgres=# \q

 # We are back into our bash console.
 Try run Angular.
 user1@penguin:~/Projects/github/pgsql-query-json/src/docker$
 :angular

+# You are now inside the Angular docker container.
+# Display the Angular version.
 /home/node/ng # ng -v
      _                      _                 ____ _     ___
     / \   _ __   __ _ _   _| | __ _ _ __     / ___| |   |_ _|
    / △ \ | '_ \ / _` | | | | |/ _` | '__|   | |   | |    | |
   / ___ \| | | | (_| | |_| | | (_| | |      | |___| |___ | |
  /_/   \_\_| |_|\__, |\__,_|_|\__,_|_|       \____|_____|___|
                 |___/

 Angular CLI: 14.2.5
 Node: 14.18.3